antaenc/hello-senzing-springboot-java/README.md

     export SENZING_DIR=/opt/senzing
     ```

-1. Get the Senzing workload statistics
+1. Get the Senzing workload statistics.

     ```console
     curl -X GET \
       ${SENZING_DEMO_URL}/stats
     ```
-1. Pretty printing.
-If you would like the JSON response formatted, you can pipe the output to `jq`.
+1. If you would like the JSON HTTP response formatted, you can pipe the output to `jq`.
 Example:

     ```console
     curl -X GET \